 - Chapter 1: The Rich Don’t Work for Money

 - Chapter 2: Why Teach Financial Literacy?

 - Chapter 4: The History of Taxes and the Power of Corporations

 - Chapter 5: The Rich Invent Money

 - Chapter 6: Work to Learn – Don’t Work for Money

-Robert Kiyosaki, author of Rich Dad Poor Dad, had two main influential fathers in his life.
+Robert Kiyosaki, author of Rich Dad Poor Dad, had 2 main influential fathers in his life.

 Poor Dad was Kiyosaki’s biological father, a man who was highly intelligent and very well educated.
 Poor Dad believed in studying hard and getting good grades, then finding a well-paying job.
 Yet, despite these seemingly positive attributes, Poor Dad didn’t do well financially.